JupiterBroadcasting/jupiterbroadcasting.com/README.md

 ### Credits

-- I took parts of the functionality from the Castanet Theme: https://github.com/mattstratton/castanet Mainly the RSS feed generation and managing of hosts / guests.
+- Parts of the functionality are from the Castanet Theme: https://github.com/mattstratton/castanet Mainly the RSS feed generation and managing of hosts / guests.

 - [ironicbadger](https://github.com/ironicbadger) and [JB Show Notes](https://github.com/selfhostedshow/show-notes) project which was used as the base for the [show-scraper](https://github.com/JupiterBroadcasting/show-scraper)